 Vivitrol and Suboxone are two medications commonly used in medication-assisted treatment (MAT) for opioid use disorders (OUD) and alcohol addiction as well.
 In combination with behavioral health counseling, these medications allow medical and addiction specialists to address the person as a whole.
 That means physical dependence and relapse risk as well as emotional and psychological dependence and triggers.
-To serve this need, Vivitrol and Suboxone treatment for addiction in Colorado is available at Mile High Recovery.
+To serve this need, Vivitrol and Suboxone treatment for addiction in Colorado is available at Mile High Recovery Center.

-At Mile High Recovery, our team makes many decisions about your individualized treatment plan after consulting with you during intake to learn your medical, mental health, and addiction history.
+At Mile High Recovery Center, our team makes many decisions about your individualized treatment plan after consulting with you during intake to learn your medical, mental health, and addiction history.
 If you’re a good candidate for medication-assisted treatment, part of the conversation will be about Suboxone vs. Vivitrol.
 The main question will be, what is best for you and your circumstances?

 Vivitrol treatment is similar to Suboxone treatment.
 However, the medications operate differently and come with different risks and benefits.
-If you want to know more about Vivitrol vs. Suboxone and how MAT can help you with your substance use disorder (SUD), reach out to Mile High Recovery today using our online form or calling us at 303-268-2144.
+If you want to know more about Vivitrol vs. Suboxone and how MAT can help you with your substance use disorder (SUD), reach out to Mile High Recovery Center today using our online form or calling us at 303-268-2144.

 Vivitrol, also known as naltrexone, is non-narcotic and non-addictive.
 It helps people with an opioid or alcohol addiction remain abstinent during recovery.

 This drug is administered monthly via injection.
 It functions in the body by binding with the brain’s receptors to block the euphoric sensations, sedative effects, and pain relief associated with opioid or alcohol use.